thenbrent/bbbolt/README.md

-# Subscription Drive Support for WordPress Plugins & Themes
+# Subscription Driven Support for WordPress Plugins & Themes

 Technically, bbBolt is a PHP library, but at heart, bbBolt is a solution for the overwhelming support that comes with releasing [WordPress Plugins and Themes](http://wordpress.org/extend/) for free.